AhmadHakami/Machine-Learning-DevOps-Engineer-Nanodegree/Notes/1. Clean Code Principles/3. Production Ready Code/README.md

 The `pytest` framework simplifies writing small, readable tests.
 It can also scale to support complex functional testing for applications and libraries.

-For testing ML models in production settings, it is commonly done using cloud-based software.
-More details will be provided in this lesson and project.
-Additional resources can be found [here on testing using Google's cloud-based systems](https://developers.google.com/machine-learning/testing-debugging/pipeline/deploying).

 ## Logging Messages

 Logging is the process of recording messages to describe the events occurring during the execution of your software.